Los Angeles Dodgers: Radio and television

-When Doggett retired after the 1987 season, he was replaced by Hall-of-Fame Dodgers pitcher Don Drysdale, who previously broadcast games for the California Angels and Chicago White Sox.
+Doggett retired after the 1987 season; he was replaced by Hall-of-Fame Dodgers pitcher Don Drysdale.
 Drysdale died in his hotel room following a heart attack before a game in Montreal in 1993.
-This was a difficult broadcast for Scully and Porter who could not mention it on-air until Drysdale's family had been notified and the official announcement made.
-He was replaced by former Dodgers outfielder Rick Monday.
-Porter's tenure ended after the 2004 season, after which the format of play-by-play announcers and color commentators was installed, led by Monday and newcomer Charley Steiner.
-Scully, however, continued to announce solo.
+Scully and Porter could not mention it on air until Drysdale's family had been notified and the official announcement made.
+Former Dodgers outfielder Rick Monday joined the broadcast team that year.
+Porter's tenure ended after the 2004 season, and for 2005 the club introduced the first two-person English-language booth in its history, pairing a play-by-play announcer with an analyst.
+Charley Steiner and Monday have called the radio broadcasts together since.
+Scully continued in his solo role.

-Scully called roughly 100 games per season (all home games and road games in California and Arizona) for both flagship radio station KLAC and on television for Spectrum SportsNet LA.
-Scully was simulcast for the first three innings of each of his appearances, then announced only for the TV audience.
-If Scully was calling the game, Steiner took over play-by-play on the radio beginning with the fourth inning, with Monday as color commentator.
-If Scully was not calling the game, Steiner and Orel Hershiser called the entire game on television while Monday and Kevin Kennedy did the same on radio.
-In the event the Dodgers were in post-season play, Scully called the first three and last three innings of the radio broadcast alone, and Steiner & Monday handled the middle innings.
-Vin Scully retired from calling games in 2016.
-His tenure with the Dodgers was the longest with any single sports team at 67 years.
-Youthful announcer Joe Davis was selected in 2017 by Dodgers management to handle play-by-play on television with Orel Hershiser as his colorman.
+Scully called roughly 100 games per season (all home games and road games in California and Arizona).
+He was simulcast on radio for the first three innings of each appearance and called the rest for television alone.
+Scully retired after the 2016 season; his 67 years with the Dodgers were the longest any broadcaster has spent with a single team in American sport.
+Joe Davis succeeded him on television in 2017.

 The Dodgers also broadcast on radio in two other languages, Spanish and Korean.
 Upon moving to Los Angeles in 1958, the Dodgers became the first MLB team with a Spanish-language flagship station, KWKW, with a broadcast team that included René Cárdenas.
 From 1959 to 2022, the Spanish play-by-play was voiced by another Frick Award winner, Jaime Jarrín.
 Until his death in 2024, a color analyst for some games was former Dodger pitcher Fernando Valenzuela, for whom Jarrin once translated post-game interviews.
-Valenzuela was joined on the Spanish booth in 2023 and 2024 by Pepe Yñiguez and José Mota, son of Dodger legend Manny Mota.
+Valenzuela was joined on the Spanish booth in 2023 and 2024 by Pepe Yñiguez and José Mota, son of former Dodgers player Manny Mota.
 The Spanish-language radio flagship station is KTNQ.
 Meanwhile, the Dodgers' Korean broadcast began in 2013 through KMPC.